-The Transportation Library staff is here to serve the information needs of the Northwestern University community with individual research appointments and bibliographic instruction for classes.
+The Transportation Library staff is here to serve the information needs of the Northwestern University community with individual research appointments and user education for classes.
 Contact us to schedule an appointment.

 Produced and maintained by the Transportation Research Board, TRID is the world's largest and most comprehensive bibliographic resource on transportation research information, covering all modes of transportation.

 From the Illinois Department of Transportation, an overview of the state's rail, highway, airport, transit, waterway, and trails and paths systems.
 This includes a Fast Facts sheet for information on Illinois' multi-modal transportation system.